 Some elderly, senile dogs with cognitive impairment and / or depression may also start to ingest inedible objects.

-Depending on the location, size and nature of the foreign body, the time between ingestion and consultation, the size and age of the animal, the severity of symptoms can vary greatly.
+The severe symptoms depend on the location, size and nature of the foreign body.
+They also depend on the time between ingestion and consultation, the size and age of the animal, the severity of symptoms can vary greatly.

 Gastrointestinal obstruction, partial or total may occur.

 When a foreign body is stuck in the oral cavity.
 The symptoms may be as follows: chewing, salivation, inability to open the mouth or, conversely, to close it, presence of blood in the mouth, bad breath.

 In the presence of a foreign body in the esophagus, the dog may make efforts to vomit or regurgitate, may hypersalivate and sometimes exhibit respiratory distress if the foreign body, large, exerts a compressive effect on the trachea (“pipe” located right next to the esophagus, which carries air to the lungs).
 The dog cannot, in general, eat.

 When the foreign body gets stuck in the stomach, the symptoms can sometimes very crude.
 Given the large size of the stomach pouch.
 Only a few rare vomiting can note and the dog can continue to feed.
 When the foreign body is less well tolerate (large object or blunt surface, small dog, etc.), acute vomiting is present.
 Traces of blood may be present.